 Soon!
 Google is teasing some kind of Pixel announcement for 7 May, which is also the day of its I/O developers conference keynote.

 Given all of the recent leaks, we fully expect it to be the Pixel 3a and Pixel 3a XL - not the Pixel 4 line, which we'd expect to see in or around October, the usual launch window for brand new Pixel phones.
+Google is also now teasing a similar reveal for 8 May in India, so it looks like we're just days away from a Pixel 3a reveal across the board.

 Android Police had previously reported that Google signed an exclusive deal with U.S. carrier Verizon to launch the phones there this spring, but now sources tell 9to5Google that Google will also make the phones available via T-Mobile in the States, along with the current Pixel 3 and Pixel 3 XL.